Joe Neguse: Tenure

 Shortly after his election to the House, Neguse was elected by his House colleagues to serve in House leadership as the co-freshman representative.

 Neguse voted for the impeachment of Donald Trump in 2019.
 In 2020, he was named the most bipartisan member of the Colorado congressional delegation by the Lugar Center.

 In November 2020, Neguse's House colleagues unanimously elected him to serve as a co-chair of the Democratic Policy and Communications Committee, the number eight position in House Democratic leadership.
 In December 2022, he was elected chair, the fifth-highest position in the Democratic Party leadership.

 On January 12, 2021, Speaker Pelosi appointed Neguse as a House impeachment manager (prosecutor) for Trump's second impeachment trial, making him the youngest impeachment manager in U.S. history.
 During the trial, Neguse and his fellow House impeachment managers built their case by drawing connections between Trump's false claims of election fraud in the 2020 election and the January 6 United States Capitol attack.
 In the end, the Senate voted to acquit Trump, but with seven Republican senators voting to convict, it was the most bipartisan impeachment trial in U.S. history.

-On March 20, 2024 Neguse was elected House assistant Democratic leader, succeeding Jim Clyburn.
+On March 20, 2024, Neguse was elected House assistant Democratic leader, succeeding Jim Clyburn.

+The Center for Effective Lawmaking at Vanderbilt University and the University of Virginia ranked him as the second-most effective House Democrat in the 118th Congress (2023–25).
+Neguse’s questioning of Kristi Noem during a House Committee Judiciary Committee hearing on March 4, 2026 was credited, in-part, with leading to her removal the next day as Secretary of Homeland Security.